openfaas/faas-cli/README.md

 ### License

+Portions of this project are licensed under the OpenFaaS Pro EULA.

-This project is part of OpenFaaS and is licensed under the MIT License.
+The remaining source unless annotated is licensed under the MIT License.